Minilikes/NEXHACK/README.md

 ## 🎯 Overview

 **NEXHACK** is a cutting-edge cybersecurity platform engineered to provide **quantum-resistant communication, ultra-secure file sharing, and comprehensive APK threat analysis**.
-In an era where quantum computing threatens traditional encryption methods, ROOTBLUE stands as a fortress of digital security, ensuring your data remains protected against both current and future threats.
+In an era where quantum computing threatens traditional encryption methods, NEXHACK stands as a fortress of digital security, ensuring your data remains protected against both current and future threats.

 Our platform combines **post-quantum cryptography**, **zero-trust architecture**, and **advanced threat detection** to create an ecosystem where security isn't just a feature—it's the foundation.